How do we get better if we have to constantly prove we’re in pain? And does that constant need to prove we’re in pain prevent us from getting better?

 So I hid them.
 I hid my shame, my fear, my anxiety, my worry, my pain, because I didn’t want to burden anyone.
 I didn’t want to appear weak, defeated, broken.
 Less.
 Unworthy.
 A failure.

 I wanted to appear strong.
 A warrior.
 A fighter.
 A firefighter.
 That’s who I had been, after all.
 A hero.

-But it backfired.
+And it backfired.

 I started second guessing not only everything I shared, but everything I did.